 For more information about this program you can visit the DNR's website or call the SWCD at 732-0121 to sign up for a plan.

-The Leech Lake River Watershed is in Phase 2.
+The Leech Lake River Watershed is in third year.
 In this phase, we are continuing to collect lake and stream data as well as stressor identification (stressor ID) work.
 We are also working on watershed citizen awareness.